-Private equity funds from Asia, as well as the rest of the world, are showing a keen interest for startups in Vietnam as the country’s long-term growth prospects improve, according to the Grant Thornton Global Private Equity Report.
+Private equity funds from Asia and around the world are showing a keen interest in Vietnam startups.
+The country’s long-term growth prospects are improving, according to the Grant Thornton Global Private Equity Report.

-The report referenced a survey of private equity fund managers and institutional investors where 72% of respondents said they have a positive outlook on the Vietnamese economy – the highest number in two years.
+The report referenced a survey of private equity fund managers and institutional investors.
+72% of respondents said they have a positive outlook on the Vietnamese economy – the highest number in two years.

-Transparency in business activities was given as the most important factor when choosing to invest in Vietnamese startups, with 21% selecting this category.
+Transparency in business activities is the most important factor when choosing to invest in Vietnam startups, with 21% selecting this category.
 Corporate governance was a close second, with 20% of respondents choosing it.

 Renewed optimism by private equity investors come as Vietnam shows an increasing trend of liberalization with regards to its economy.
 Just this October, the government announced that foreign business and individuals can own freehold property in Vietnam.

 “It is a very helpful move,“ said Alan Pham, chief economist of VinaCapital Group, about the new law.
-It projects an image of an opening of the economy to foreign capital, and it might help the bad debt problem.”
+It shows the economy opening to foreign capital, and it might help the bad debt problem.”

 Despite improvements in the country’s legal framework and steps toward a more open economy, analysts say that Vietnam still faces many issues.
-Poor infrastructure, rising consumer debt, a weak currency, corruption, and inefficiency in many parts of government make doing business in Vietnam complicated.
+Poor infrastructure, rising consumer debt, a weak currency, and corruption make doing business in Vietnam complicated.